coderefinery/ase-workshop-2019/ase-talk.md

 ---
 # Getting to green.

+* We only write as much code as needed to pass the test.
+If implies copy code, we copy code.
+If mean using constants, we use constants.

+* First we solve "that works" part of the problem.
+Then we solve the "clean code" part(that is part of the next step - refactoring).
+Divide et imperia.

+???

+"Make it run.
+Quickly getting that bar to green dominates everything else.
+If a clean, simple solution is obvious, then type it in.
+If the clean, simple solution is obvious but it will take you a minute, then make a note of it and get back to the main problem, which is getting the bar green in seconds.
+This shift in aesthetics is hard for some experienced software engineers.
+Quick green excuses all sins.
+But only for a moment."
+--Kent Beck, TDD by Example

 ---
 # Pair programming and Test Driven Development
 "TDD supported with pair programming is a natural fit.
 Learning TDD is